 Total Shipping Cost = Postage Cost + Packaging Material Cost

 Your packaging materials include boxes, mailers, bubble wrap, tape, labels, and any branding materials like thank you cards or stickers.
 These small costs add up.
-Factor them into your product price or your shipping charge to protect your profit.
+Factor them into your product price or your shipping charge to protect your profit, as explained in our pricing guide.

 Frequently Asked Questions (FAQs)